Negotiating a Personal Injury Settlement Without a Lawyer

 How to Value Pain and Suffering in Trying to Settle Your Case

-This is the big question.
-Lawyers and writers have often talked about a "multiplier" in personal injury cases, used by insurance companies to calculate pain and suffering as being worth some multiple of your special damages.
-But that is only true up to a point.
-Juries do not use multipliers when they are in the jury room trying to determine your damages, and there are many other factors that affect the outcome of a case, including:
+Juries don't use multipliers when they are in the jury room trying to figure out your damages, and there are many other factors that affect the outcome of a case, including:

-• the nature and extent of the plaintiff's injuries
+• the nature and extent of your injuries

-• whether the plaintiff's injuries are easy for the jury to understand
+• whether your injuries are easy for the jury to understand, and

 Sending Your Demand Letter

-In short, it's best to send a demand letter only after you have taken a thorough look at the impact of your injury on all aspects of your life, and made a reasonable valuation of your injury claim.
-This is important because in your demand letter, you will be detailing for the insurance carrier or the defendant:
+In short, it's best to send a demand letter only after you've taken a thorough look at the impact of your injuries on all aspects of your life and have made a reasonable valuation of your injury claim.
+This is important because in your demand letter, you will be detailing for your opponent:

-• exactly why the insurance carrier or defendant is liable for the injuries
+• why your opponent is liable for the injuries

 • the nature and extent of your injuries and resulting medical treatment